Killing the Nemean Lion: Heracles’ First Labor

 To defeat the lion, Heracles had to close one of the entrances of the cave whilst attacking the lion through the other one.
 He managed to close one of the entrances with several ‘regular polygons’ that happened to be just outside the cave.
 These are basically perfectly symmetrical stones, like the shapes of triangles or squares.

 Pretty convenient to find perfectly symmetrical stones in a situation like this.
-But, symmetry enjoys a high adherence in Greek thought.
-Philosophers like Plato had a lot to say on it, speculating that these shapes are the fundamental components of the physical universe.
+But, symmetry enjoys a high adherence to Greek thought.
+Philosophers like Plato had a lot to say about it, speculating that these shapes are the fundamental components of the physical universe.
 Therefore, it’s no surprise that they play a part in this story.

 Eventually, Heracles was able to close one entrance with the stones he found.
 One step closer to completing his first task.

 Then, he ran to the other entrance, approaching the lion.
-Remember, the lion was still shaken up from the hit with the club.
-Therefore, he wouldn’t move a whole lot when Heracles approached him.
+As the lion was still shaken up from the hit with the club, he didn’t move a whole lot when Heracles approached him.

 Because of the drowsiness of the lion, Heracles was able to put an arm around his neck.
 Using his extraordinary power, the hero was able to choke the Nemean lion with his bare hands.
 Heracles wore the Nemean lion’s pelt over his shoulders and carried it back to either the shepherd Molorchus or the boy that had given him the task, stopping them from making the wrong sacrifices and hence making the gods angry.